 Chapter 13 bankruptcy is slightly more complex than Chapter 7 bankruptcy and is sometimes referred to as “reorganization bankruptcy”.
 If you do not qualify for Chapter 7, you are required to file under Chapter 13.
+This is where a Chapter 13 bankruptcy lawyer can help you.
 Additionally, Chapter 13 provides certain protections and benefits that Chapter 7 does not provide.
 Depending on your individual situation, Chapter 13 may be the best option for you.

 The Process Of Chapter 13 Begins The Same Way As Chapter 7